Nancy McKeon: Early life and family

-Along with her brother, Philip McKeon, she performed in many commercials.
-In 1976, her brother was chosen to play a major role on the television show, Alice.
-As a result, the family moved to Los Angeles, California.

 Career

 Youth

-Nancy McKeon appeared on the soap operas The Secret Storm and Another World.
+McKeon appeared on the soap operas The Secret Storm and Another World.
 In 1979, she was discovered by a casting director for The Facts of Life on the basis of her performance in a Hallmark advertisement, in which she was able to cry on cue.

-She was cast as tomboy Jo Polniaczek in the fall of 1980 during the show's second season after four of the first season's cast (including Molly Ringwald) were dismissed from the show.
-This is considered to be her most well-known role.
-She portrayed the character until the show ended in 1988.
+She was cast as tomboy Jo Polniaczek in the fall of 1980 during the show's second season after four of the first season's cast were dismissed from the show.
 McKeon also provided the voice for many ABC Weekend Special cartoon characters, including the voice for Scruffy.

 While she was working on The Facts of Life, McKeon attended school on-set with tutors, having attended Catholic school prior to that.
 In an interview with Tom Snyder in 1998, she joked that she "was given detention a few times" for not adhering to the strict rules of school, which included not wearing her favorite patent leather shoes.